dolphindb/jdbc/README.md

 }
 ```

-## 2. Query or appending to a partitioned table
+## 2. Operations on DFS Tables

-The example below demonstrates querying of and appending to a partitioned table through JDBC.
-In order to connect to a partitioned table,
+The example below demonstrates querying of and appending to a DFS table through JDBC.
+In order to connect to a DFS table,
-you can add path and corresponding content to the URL when connecting, so that `getConnection()` will preload the metadata of the partition table.
+you can add path and corresponding content to the URL when connecting, so that `getConnection()` will preload the metadata of the table.

-#### Example
+**Example**

 ```URL
 jdbc:dolphindb://localhost:8848?databasePath=dfs://valuedb&partitionType=VALUE&partitionScheme=2000.01M..2019.05M
 ```

 ### 2.1.
-Create a partitioned table
+Create a DFS Table

-Use Java API to create the partitioned table.
+Use Java API to create the DFS table.

 ```java
 public static boolean CreateValueTable(String database, String tableName, String host, String port)